 Standard data access agreements and electronic signing mechanisms reduce the negotiation overhead for all but the most sensitive data sets.

-DataLinker supports aggregate data sets, as well as individual farm data with explicitly farmer permission.
+DataLinker supports aggregate data sets, as well as individual farm data with explicit farmer permission.

-The framework is built on common internet standards.
-Sample code and support available to help your developers implement the DataLinker Framework.
+The DataLinker framework is built on common internet standards.
+Sample code and support are available to help your developers implement the framework.

 Frequently Asked Questions